Ballet Preljocaj: La Fresque

 The story of La Fresque is adapted from a Chinese folk tale from the 1700s.
 Two men visit a monastery where one of them is enraptured by a mural depicting an attractive young girl whose long unfettered hair indicates her availability.
 Staring at the painting, the man feels himself drawn into its enchanted world where he marries the girl, spends a few happy years, then gets chased out by warriors.
 Emerging from the wall, he is astonished to be told by his companion that he has been missing for only a few minutes.
 But in glancing back at the mural, both men notice that the maiden's hair is now in a married chignon.
 The story has its parallels with other East Asian tropes, such as the Japanese The Dream of Akinosuke, and the "virtual lifetime passing in a few real-time minutes with apparent verification afterwards" trope has even made it into contemporary science fiction (e.g., The Inner Light episode from Star Trek: The Next Generation).

 Despite his troupe's name, Preljocaj's choreography is what we'd call modern dance in English (in French the word ballet does not automatically denote the classical practice descended from the court of Louis XIV).
 Nor does his movement have any hint of traditional Asian dance, though it does retain the original story's focus on hair.
-The five female dancers can often been seen flinging their long hair through thrusts of the head and neck.
+The five female dancers can often been seen flinging their long locks with thrusts of the head and neck.
 And in the striking prenuptial scene, the bride's hair is ceremonially wrapped into a topknot by the other four maidens who grasp tresses while turning circles around her.

 The costuming is generically Western but retains the Chinese associations of the color red with marriage.
 Another notable aspect of the design is Preljocaj's characteristicly stark and largely black framing, often with small regions of the stage isolated in bright light.
 Props and scenery are sparing.
 At one point the ten dancers make judicious use of circus-style aerial straps.
 And at several points, wafting, gray, mist-like images similar to Lissajous patterns are projected on scrims in front of or behind the stage, reminiscent of the clouds in Chinese scroll paintings: